Nikon D2Xs vs D3S

 |3800 shots per battery charge||4200 shots per battery charge|

 The physical size and weight of the Nikon D2Xs and the Nikon D3S are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D2Xs – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D3S) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D2Xs).
 You can compare the optics available in the Nikon Lens Catalog.